kristianrafuse/Plotly-JavaScript-and-D3/README.md

 'metadataPanel.html("");' added from ChatGPT.

-I could not get the needle to work in the optional assignment
+I could not get the needle to work in the optional part of the assignment